LeonardosGitHub/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 Configuring the BIG-IP APM as an Authorization Server
 =====================================================
 .. note::
-   These next steps will guide you through creating a BIG-IP APM configuration to support Nginx Plus as a client
+   These next steps will guide you through creating a BIG-IP APM configuration to support Nginx Plus as a client.

-   You will be using the BIG-IP that you previously opened in the browser
+   You will be using the BIG-IP that you previously opened in the browser.

+   For all objects keep default configurations except what is specified in this guide.

 1. Open your browser tab with the BIG-IP GUI from the 'Getting Started' lab section and sign in using the BIG-IP username and password